StatisMike/gd-rehearse/Readme.md

 > ⚠️ While running tests from the editor, if the full runner run is very short the output won't always get printed to Godot console.

+## GitHub CI hints

+To setup `gd-rehearse` in Github Actions, remember to include `.godot/extension_list.cfg` at minimal inside your Godot project.
+Even though Godot 4+ includes whole `.godot` directory as ignored, without this file commandline Godot run won't be able to find your `*.gdextension` file, thus not loading the `GdTestRunner`.

 ## Note